Glencore widens review of assets, eyes acquisitions - NewsBreak

 Glencore widens review of assets, eyes acquisitions

-LONDON, Dec 2 (Reuters) - Miner and trader Glencore (GLEN.L) said on Thursday it was in the process of selling 10 more assets, putting another 15 under review and considering acquisitions as it moves to refocus its portfolio on what it termed "commodities of the future".
+LONDON, Dec 2 (Reuters) - Miner and trader Glencore said on Thursday it was in the process of selling 10 more assets, putting another 15 under review, and considering acquisitions as it moves to refocus its portfolio on what it termed “commodities of the future”.

 Glencore, which owns more than 150 operating sites, has sold seven assets so far, including some Bolivian zinc mines and a copper-gold mine in Australia.